RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 **Test section**

 - `hosts`: A list of desired hosts where the test must be launched.
 Every host in this list is represented by the same ip address used in every particular host under the provision module.
-If this field is empty, then the test will be launched in every host defined in ansible inventory.
+If this field is empty then the test will be launched in every host defined in ansible inventory.
 - `type`: Tool used to run the tests.
 As for now, pytest is the only tool available in this field.
 - `path`: This subsection field holds three different paths, all of them required:
   - `test_files_path`: The path pointing to the folder containing the desired tests to be launched.
   - `run_tests_dir_path`: The path to the folder from where we want to run the tests (can be different from `test_files_path`).
   - `test_results_path`: The path to the folder in the local machine where the test reports will be stored.
 - `wazuh_install_path`: Path where wazuh is going to be installed in the virtual machine
 - `system`: System of the host where the test is going to be launched